akuldatt/Telco-Customer-Churn-Prediction/README.md

 ✅ **Recommendation:**
 Deploy the churn prediction model to proactively identify at-risk customers and implement targeted retention strategies to reduce churn and boost revenue.

+**🎯 What is Predicted?**
+In this Telco Customer Churn project:

+Goal: Predict whether a customer will churn (leave the telecom service) based on their usage patterns, contract type, tenure, and monthly charges.

+Target: Churn (1 = churn, 0 = no churn)

+Models Used: Logistic Regression, Decision Tree, Random Forest, XGBoost, and a Voting Classifier.

+Outcome: Helps the business identify at-risk customers early and take proactive retention actions.

+👉 This prediction enables the company to reduce customer loss and improve long-term revenue.